Find Grad Schools

 8 Yearly Graduations

 University of Florida comes in at #6 on our list of the most popular colleges offering doctor's degrees in forestry.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-For the 2020-2021 academic year, 8 doctor's degrees were handed out to forestry majors at UF.
+During the most recent year for which we have data, 8 people received their doctor's degree in forestry from UF.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #7